ifoxfoot/fqacalc/README.md

 percent cover midpoint.
 For this reason, using percent cover is recommended over using cover classes.

+#### Braun-Blanquet

+Braun-Blanquet, Josias.
+“Plant sociology.
+The study of plant communities.”
+Plant sociology.
+The study of plant communities.
+First ed.
+(1932).

 | Braun-Blanquet Classes | % Cover Range | Midpoint |
 |------------------------|---------------|----------|
 | \+                     | \<1%          | 0.1      |